The formation and evolution of

 Quasars and Supermassive Black Holes

-My main scientific interest lies in the emergence of cosmic structure in the early Universe.
+My main scientific interest lies in the to understand the emergence of galaxies in the early Universe.
 I am particularly interested in the formation and evolution of supermassive black holes (SMBHS), which we can observe during phases of active growth (mass accretion), when they shine as luminous quasars.
 I study quasars in the first two billion years of the Universe to understand the processes by which SMBHs form, how they grow to their observed masses and how they influence the evolution of their host galaxies.
 The first massive SMBHs are believed to reside in the most overdense regions of the Cosmic Web and observations of these environments allow us to test large-scale structure formation models.
 Furthermore, quasars serve as bright beacons to study hydrogen reionization, the last major phase transition of the Universe, in absorption.

 The search for the most distant quasars

+To understand the formation of supermassive black holes my group expands the quasar redshift frontier using near-infrared, wide-area photometric surveys.
 Applying careful completeness analyses we can statistically constrain the quasar number densities to understand the emergence of the first SMBHs.

-The Euclid space mission, launched in 2023, and the Vera Rubin Observatory with its Legacy Survey of Space and Time, will provide the deepest optical and near-infrared surveys
+The Euclid space mission, launched in 2023, and the Vera Rubin Observatory with its Legacy Survey of Space and Time, will provide the deepest optical and near-infrared surveys of the extragalactic sky.
+These surveys will allow us to discover quasars up to redshifts of ~10 to truly understand their formation processes and early growth.
+My group works on developing new quasar selection strategies tailored to these surveys to build the first census of the most distant quasars.

 In past work I have designed and executed the Extremely Luminous Quasar Survey (ELQS) to discover the most luminous quasars at z=3-5 for a more accurate measurement of the z=3-5 bright-end quasar luminosity function.
 This selection strategy applied random forest classification on panchromatic photometric data.